-Prior to entering the legal profession, Mr. Mudge was employed with RCA Corporation, where he was involved in research and development of image processing technology and commercial broadcast television products.
-He was also a technical instructor for RCA’s Continuing Education Program.
+Prior to becoming a lawyer, Mr. Mudge worked for RCA Corporation, where he was involved in research and development of image processing technology and commercial broadcast television products.

 - Hewlett-Packard Co. in which he prepared two successful petitions for post-grant review of covered business method patents; these petitions formed the basis for a successful summary judgment motion in parallel district court litigation.